felis/UHS30/README.md

 * Circuitsathome USB Host Shield support (of course!)
 * Freescale Kinetis native full-speed host support!
     * NOTE!
 To use the Teensy 3.0/3.1/3.2/3.4/3.5 and LC in host mode, select "No USB" from the tools menu for USB Type.
+* SDcard on SPI due to popular demand!

-# Current working interface drivers
+# Current working USB interface drivers
+* HID RAW
 * MIDI
 * Hub
 * Mass storage